huma-engineering/huma-docs/data-collection/huma-app/getting-started/navigating-the-app.md

 ---
 sidebar_position: 3
-title: Navigating the App
+title: Navigating the Huma App
 ---
-# Navigating the App
+# Navigating the Huma App
 **User**: Patient, Helper

 The main objective of the Huma App is to give patients the ability to record their health data and self-observations so that these can be shared with care teams, helping them to manage their general health and specific conditions.